Fog3211/logger/README.md

-# logger
+# @airmus/logger

-A javaScript library for control log
+A javaScript library for easy control of logging